Iraq

 • Interest from foreign investors in infrastructure (energy, water, transport, etc.)

-• Improved relations with China leading to new agreements in hydrocarbons and construction
+• Improved relations with China have led to new agreements in the oil and construction sectors

 Weaknesses

-• No budgetary rules for managing oil revenues
+• No budgetary rules for managing oil and gas revenues, budget deficit practically financed by the central bank

-• Government has little credibility; it brings together Sunnis, Kurds and pro-Iranian Shiites, unlikely to remedy the slow pace of economic and institutional reforms, and in particular corruption (ranks 154 worldwide according to Transparency International)
+• Government housing to Sunnis, Kurds and pro-Iranian Shiites is unlikely to correct the slow pace of economic and institutional reform

 • Tensions between the central government and the Kurdistan Regional Government over the redistribution of oil revenues